vyzed-public/deploy-OCI_TechnitiumDNS_rp-NPM/README.md

 ### Objective:

-We want to determine of the default FOSS implementation of Technitium DNS supports RBAC, i.e.
+We want to determine if the default FOSS implementation of Technitium DNS supports RBAC, i.e.
 1. multiple non-related user accounts;
 2. each controlling one or more independent DNS usage profiles.